dacarsoft/DB9_2_Keyboard/README.md

 # DB9_2_Keyboard
+By David Carrión - 2023, 2024

-Converts DB9 joysticks button presses to keyboard scancodes
+Converts DB9 joysticks button presses to keyboard scancodes, now with OLED screen features like onscreen keyboard

 This project aims to translate joysticks/pads button presses to keyboard presses by using specifically designed for this purpose boards like the one from Antonio Villena (see https://antoniovillena.es/store/product/espjoy-for-espectrum for DB9 to keyboard adapter) and also generic ATmega 32U4 boards like Arduino Pro Micro or Arduino Leonardo (for this boards it is needed to change the "#define" wrote in the first lines of the ".ino" file, and may be the desired GPIO pins assignments).